What To Look For When Vetting Influencers

 Take a good look at their posting skills and picture quality.
 When people are scrolling down the feed, the image will be the reason they stop and take a look at a profile or read the caption.
 Image quality is a crucial part in vetting influencer profiles.

 #5 Comment Quality

-Some of the best influencers know how to make people comment on their photos.
+Some of the best social media accounts and influencers know how to make people comment on their photos.
 And no, I don’t mean short comments like “cute” or “hot” or “nice” or an emoji.
 Good influencers know how to start a conversation and really engage with their followers.